smarnav2904/bim2ros/README.md

 - **EDF Calculation:** Uses Euclidean Distance Field to represent obstacles and open space.
 - **Graph Construction:** Dynamically builds a graph based on obstacle-free paths.
+- **Element detection:** Know which object are truly present compared to how they should be.
+- **Voronoi3D:** Mark zones where distances are big enough to be considered free of obstacles.

 ---